growbit/turbogwt-core/README.md

 ### Promises
 Turbo GWT Core contains a Promise API to easily use promises for varied cases.
 It is hosted in the future module.
 [Turbo GWT HTTP](https://github.com/growbit/turbogwt-http) extends this API to enable the use of promises with http requests.

-The basic usage is as follows:
+The basic usage of Deferred and Promise is as follows:

 ```java
 Deferred deferred = new DeferredObject();